Identify the problem and make a plan

 300 69 4 16148

 We’re interested in the Rodents, and thankfully it seems like a majority of our observations will be maintained when subsetting to rodents.
-Except wait.
-In our plot, we can clearly see the presence of NA values.
+But wait… In our plot above, we can clearly see the presence of NA values.
 Why are we not seeing them here?
-This is an example of a semantic error – our command is executed correctly, but the output is not everything we intended.
-Having no error message to interpret, let’s jump straight to the documentation:
+Our command was correctly executed, but the output is not everything we intended.
+Having no error message to interpret, let’s jump straight to the function documentation:

 R